How I Optimized My Zsh Startup Time

 I was loading the Oh My Zsh git plugin via zinit’s snippet feature.
 The plugin ships roughly 150 aliases.

-I grepped my last few months of shell history against its alias list.
+So I grepped my last few months of shell history against its alias list.
 Five OMZ-only aliases came back: gsw, glo, gf, gclean, gss.
-Everything else I either didn’t use or had already redefined to my own taste.
-So I copied those five into shell/.aliases and dropped the OMZP::git snippet from zinit.
+Everything else I either did not use or had already redefined to my own taste.
+I copied those five into shell/.aliases and dropped the OMZP::git snippet from zinit.

-There’s a second reason to do this beyond startup time.
-Because the OMZ plugin loaded in turbo mode (after my eager shell/.aliases), it was quietly overwriting aliases I’d defined myself.
+There is a second reason to do this, and it has nothing to do with startup time.
+Because the OMZ plugin loaded in turbo mode, after my eager shell/.aliases, it was quietly overwriting aliases I had defined myself.
 My gc='git commit -m' was getting clobbered to git commit --verbose, and gg='lazygit' to git gui.
-The plugin “worked” because turbo-loaded aliases land before you type, but the behavior wasn’t what I’d configured.
+The plugin “worked” because turbo-loaded aliases land before you type, but the behavior was not the one I had configured.
 Dropping the plugin put my own aliases back in charge.

-While I was at it I noticed zsh/.zsh/plugins/git/git.plugin.zsh in my dotfiles, 150 lines of git aliases, wasn’t sourced from anywhere.
-Years of dead code I’d been carrying around.
+While I was at it I found zsh/.zsh/plugins/git/git.plugin.zsh in my dotfiles, 150 lines of git aliases, sourced from nowhere.
+Years of dead code I had been carrying around.
 Gone.

 7. Move PATH and env to .zshenv

 .zshrc runs only for interactive shells.
-If you set PATH there, then cron jobs, zsh -c "command" invocations, and IDE-spawned non-interactive shells don’t see your tools.
-That’s how you end up burning half a day on “works in my terminal, breaks in CI.”
+If you set PATH there, then cron jobs, zsh -c "command" invocations, and IDE-spawned non-interactive shells do not see your tools.
+That is how you end up burning half a day on “works in my terminal, breaks in CI.”

 The right home is .zshenv, which runs for every zsh invocation: